awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-vpc.md

    1. On the **Routes** tab, verify that there is one route for local traffic and another route that sends all other traffic to the NAT gateway\.
 For example, you should see entries similar to those in the following table\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/workspaces/latest/adminguide/amazon-workspaces-vpc.html)
+**Note**
+To provide internet access to your WorkSpaces in the private subnets, make sure your NAT gateway is configured in the public subnet\.

 1. In the navigation pane, choose **Subnets**, and select the second private subnet that you created \(for example, `WorkSpaces Private Subnet 2`\)\.
 On the **Route Table** tab, verify that the route table is the private route table \(for example, `workspaces-private-routetable`\)\.
 If the route table is different, choose **Edit** and select this route table\.